garrandall/popular-music-data/tracks/old-to-the-new-nice-smooth.md

 Smooth B
 You seen us on MTV
 90, 91, 92, 93
-Uhn, ahh lala wui wui
+Uhn, ah lala wui wui
 Smooth B, uhn if you down with me
 Step on the mic, step on the mic
 Rock on, shock on, get on, get on
 Rock on, rock it to the break of dawn

-Chorus

 Yo, first no one knew that my skill were tight
 That I could rock a mic all long and stay right